FAQ

 If the requirements set out above are met, then the mail order company does not need to include the brand names of the other producers when registering for the shipment packaging.

 If the name of the final distributor is printed on the service packaging, then this name should be listed as the brand name.
-The same principle applies where the system participation requirement has been transferred to an upstream distributor: the printed name of the upstream distributor must be entered into the register.
+This also applies in situations where a final distributor of service packaging has fully delegated the system participation requirement to an upstream distributor.
+In these situations, both the upstream distributor and the final distributor of the service packaging have to provide the printed name to the LUCID Packaging Register.
 Where no name is printed on the service packaging, the principle that applies is that the name of the registered company must be entered as the brand name (or the name of the upstream distributor in the case of delegation).

 Distributors are required to register (foreign) brands where they are classified as the producer / initial distributor of those products in Germany.
 This typically occurs in the case of imports; if the distributor (wholesaler, retail shop, mail order company or online retailer) bears legal responsibility at the time the border is crossed, the registration requirement applies to the distributor as the producer for the imported products in Germany (as does the system participation requirement).